German jazz: Years of National Socialism, the 1930s and the missing 1940s

 Jazz was much more than just a creative pastime; in fact, people saw jazz as the "essence of the era's modernism", a strong surge toward greater equality and emancipation, posing as a perfect advocate for a democracy in Germany.
 With its debonair, carefree interdependence on chorus-line culture of the cabarets of Berlin, some dubbed jazz as the "incarnation of American vitalism".
 Yet, despite the liberal attitudes of the Weimar democracy, the public and private sentiment toward blacks, including African Americans, was ambivalent; there was a lack of black jazz musicians in Germany.
-Regardless of their social situation, the deeply engrained and institutionalized racism of German society was not tolerant of blacks.
+Regardless of their social situation, the deeply engrained and institutionalized racism of German society was not tolerant of black people.
 For instance, many nationalistic student fraternities rejected student members who were of color or married to women of color.
 Furthermore, in 1932, all the conservative musicians and critics were denigrating jazz as a product of "Negro" culture, which provided the government the fodder to forbid the hiring of black musicians.
 Thus, for many African-American artists, popularity was a mere facade of a grim reality of being seen as a "racial alien".
 One critic even went as far as to call jazz a mere "negro noise", having only one purpose: "to introduce obscenities into society."

 Paul Schewers, a music critic, brought forth crude images of lewdly dancing black boys and girls in the service of procreation, implying that the lower forces were always surging through blacks, overtaking the rational light of morality and reason the way the white man grasped it.
 Undoubtedly, sensuality has an affinity with dance, and it was pervasive in jazz and in the lyrics, but this became a means of judging it as void of morality, and even aesthetics, reduced to being inferior to "high German culture".

 In neighbouring European countries the trend continued in the 1930s.
 Fan magazines were created for jazz and so-called "hot clubs".
 The Nazi regime pursued and banned the broadcasting of jazz on German radio, partly because of its African roots and because many of the active jazz musicians were of Jewish origin; and partly due to the music's certain themes of individuality and freedom.
 For the Nazis, jazz was an especially threatening form of expression.
 An anti-jazz radio broadcast From the Cake Walk to Hot sought a deterrent effect with "particularly insisting musical examples".